 Early in her career, Krista received the “Emerging Leader” award from the International Society for Technology in Education (ISTE) for her work leading a video production classroom and technical theater program.
-She took a role as the Director of Education Technology for the nationally-recognized Kettle Moraine School District, and led her library media specialist team to transition into part-time instructional coaches.
-In one year, they received four Google Apps certifications, created makerspaces, and received some of the strongest support in the community.
+She took a role as the Director of Education Technology for the nationally-recognized Kettle Moraine School District, where she led instructional technology strategy and supported the library media specialist team.
 For this work, Krista was again recognized by ISTE as the “Outstanding Young Educator of the Year”.

-Krista was hired at Globality, Inc., where she became the first full stack software engineer in a team of twenty developers.
-While there, she contributed to an Angular/React migration, REST to GraphQL migration, and built micro services in Python/Flask.
+Krista then spent time working as a full stack software engineer at Globality, Inc. While there, she contributed to an Angular/React migration, REST to GraphQL migration, and built micro services in Python/Flask.
 She took the lead on the design and full stack implementation of a few API integrations, including Auth0, Google Maps, Cloudinary, and Salesforce.

 For speaking engagements, please contact her here.

 - Advisory Council Member, Learning Programs Strategy, Google, 2013

 - Advisory Council Member, Digital Learning, Wisconsin Department of Public Instruction, 2013

 - Special Projects Team, CUE (Computer Using Educators), 2013

 - Advisory Board Member, National Education Technology Standards Strategy, International Society for Technology in Education (ISTE), Washington D.C., 2013

 - Leadership Team Member, ISTE Young Educator Network, 2012 – 2014

 - Board Member, National Neutropenia Network, 2013 – 2017